LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 Resource IDs
 ^^^^^^^^^^^^

-Resource IDs make using Resources in data structures like maps possible.
+Resource IDs make using resources in data structures like unordered maps possible.
 Each unique stream will get a unique ID.
-This means that all Host Resource IDs will be the same since there is only one `stream of execution` on the Host.
-However, each unique device stream (or queue) will receive a unique ID.
-This makes Camp Resources hashable and able to be used as keys in a map, for example.
+This means that each unique device stream (or queue) will receive a unique ID.
+This makes Camp generic and typed resources hashable and able to be used as keys in a map, for example.
+However, since all Host resource IDs will be the same (because there is only one `stream of execution` on the Host) the Host resources can NOT be used as a key in an unordered map.
+Using the Host resource as a key would not make sense because, for instance, ``std::unordered_map<Host, Value> map`` would only ever have one entry.

-However, note that the ordering of Resource IDs is not meaningful semantically.
-In other words, a Cuda resource is "greater than" a Host resource due to how the platform is encoded, not for any other reason.
-This makes for consistent ordering for deterministic behavior.